Life as a Clinician-Scientist Victoria

 There will be a number of presentations plus a panel discussion, during which our Fellows, alongside other senior, mid- and early-career researchers, will share their stories about their unique combination of clinical medicine and science.
 They will talk about how they got started and how to master the skills necessary to succeed, with plenty of time built in for guests to ask questions.

-Attendees will also have the opportunity to sign-up for 10-minute one-on-one mentoring sessions with our expert speakers.
+Attendees will also have the opportunity to sign-up for 10-minute one-on-one mentoring sessions with our expert speakers listed below.
 Don’t miss your chance to meet these ground-breaking clinician-scientists, and seek their advice to inform your future.

 Registration includes morning tea.